abhi195/algorithm-patterns-primer/README.md

 - While contributing new pattern list, if possible please stick to the mentioned [structure](#structure-).
 Include it in [Table of contents](#table-of-contents-).
 - Fell free to raise a patch for updates in any existing pattern explanations as well.
-- You can add/update practice links or Similarity Practice Pool with problem links from any practice platform (hackerrank, codeforces, leetcode, etc) where we can submit a solution and there'a a online judge to review the solution.
+- You can add/update practice links or Similarity Practice Pool with problem links from any practice platform (hackerrank, codeforces, leetcode, etc) where we can submit a solution and there's a online judge to review the solution.